evelynluw/game_of_life_with_sfml/game_of_life_with_sfml/test.md

 Demo video: https://youtu.be/8EpJUPJYZAM

-This is the test & reprot for the Game of Life program.
+This is the test & report for the Game of Life program.

 # Report for the basic functions:
 - Pause/resume: works properly, however sometimes the program will pause with operations that shouldn't have paused the program.